hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestContexts.md

 }
 ```

+### Limiting memory usage

+You can limit the amount of memory uploaded to your server when decoding requests by setting the value ``Hummingbird/RequestContext/maxUploadSize`` in your `RequestContext`.
+If someone sends a request larger than the `maxUploadSize` value defined the server will respond with a response with status code `(413) Content too large`.
+The `maxUploadSize` value defaults to 2MB.
+The request decoders provided with Hummingbird for JSON and URL Encoded Forms both use this limit.

 You can find out more about request decoding and response encoding in <doc:RequestDecoding> and <doc:ResponseEncoding>.

 ## Passing data forward